Mass Audubon's Daniel Webster Wildlife Sanctuary, Winslow Cemetery Rd, Marshfield, MA 02050, USA

 Owned By: Mass Audubon

 578 acres along the Green Harbor River, owned by Mass Audubon.
-The Daniel Webster Wildlife Sanctuary contains a variety of habitats, including grasslands, marsh, red cedar swamp, and upland forest.
+The Daniel Webster Wildlife Sanctuary showcases a variety of habitats, including grasslands, marsh, red cedar swamp, and upland forest.
 There is also a small pond.
-Trails and boardwalks stretch across expansive fields, along riverbanks, and through woodlands of cherry, maple and birch.
+A total of 3.5 miles of trails and boardwalks stretch across expansive fields, along riverbanks, and through woodlands of cherry, maple and birch.
 There are four wildlife observation blinds, and numerous benches in quiet spots, plus a platform at the top of a small hill that offers one of the most unique views around.

 Features